NA-MIC/ProjectWeek/common/Discord.md

 ## Discord Server link

-Please join the [Discord server](https://discord.gg/d5Q6b5ug8u) that will be activated about one week prior to each Project Week.
+After Discord installation, please join the [Discord server](https://discord.gg/d5Q6b5ug8u) that will be activated about one week prior to each Project Week.
+Just click the link, it will open Discord and ask you to "Join" the Project Week server.

 ## Project history